PCB Design Data Management: Expectation vs Reality

 PCB Design Data Management with the Engineering Desktop

 DS-CR is designed to support the specific requirements of PCB design data management.
 The so-called Engineering Desktop (EDT) is where all of the design data management takes place.
 All PCB design data is safely stored in a “Vault”.
-Engineers can download designs to a local computer via a check-out for editing on the go.
+Engineers can download designs from the project PCB library to a local computer via a check-out for editing on the go.

 The automatic versioning at each check-out and check-in replaces error-prone manual versioning and provides a project history including all revisions.
 Each of these versions can serve as a starting point for a new PCB design via the reuse function.